mykeels/Outsorcery/README.md

 // Work
 var workItem = new MyFirstWorkItem { TestValue = 11 };
 var result = await worker.DoWorkAsync(workItem, new CancellationToken());

+// SERVER APPLICATION
+// *** REMINDER - Add a reference to your work item library in the
+//                server project or it won't know what it's receiving! *** var localEndPoint = new IPEndPoint(IPAddress.Parse("127.0.0.1"), 4444);

 ```

 Load Balancing